by Dr. C.H. Weaver M.D. update 1/2020

 CLL is characterized by the production of atypical lymphocytes.
 Lymphocytes are specialized immune cells that exist in two forms: B- and T-cells.
 These cells are produced in the bone marrow and each serves a specific function in aiding the body fight infection.

 The large majority of CLL cases involve mature B-lymphocytes that tend to live much longer than normal.
 B-lymphocytes accumulate in the blood, bone marrow, lymph nodes, and spleen.
 This results in overcrowding of these areas and suppression of the formation and function of blood and immune cells.
 Additionally, the cancerous lymphocytes themselves do not function normally, leading to a further reduction in the body’s ability to fight infection.

 Arzerra is a fully human monoclonal antibody that binds specifically to the small and large extracellular loops of the CD20 molecule proximal to the cell membrane.
 The CD20 molecule is a key target in B-cell malignancy therapy because it is expressed on most B-cells.

-The most common serious adverse events were infections, neutropenia, and pyrexia.
+The most common serious side effects are infections, neutropenia, and pyrexia.

 Approval as Initial Treatment

 This approval was based on the results from a phase II study known as COMPLEMENT 1.
 The multi-center, randomized, open-label trial included 447 patients for whom fludarabine-based therapy was considered to be inappropriate (because of advanced age or presence of co-morbidities).
 Patients were randomized to receive Arzerra plus chlorambucil or chlorambuicl alone.
 The results indicated a statistically significant improvement in median progression-free survival (PFS) in patients who received Arzerra/chlorambucil compared to those who received chlorambucil alone (22.4 months versus 13.1 months).(1)